Master of Science in business chemistry

-The consecutive Master's programme in Business Chemistry at the HHU builds on a previous successful Bachelor's programme in Business Chemistry and is aimed at students with a scientific interest.
-Building on a basic knowledge of economics and chemistry, the master's degree programme in Business Chemistry leads to a second professional qualification in 3 semesters.
+The consecutive master's programme in business chemistry at HHU builds on a previous successful bachelor's programme in business chemistry and is aimed at students with a scientific interest.
+Building on a basic knowledge of economics and chemistry, the master's degree programme in business chemistry leads to a second professional qualification in three semesters.
 In compulsory and elective modules, students are enabled to work on questions in a scientifically appropriate manner and to critically evaluate results at a high level of scientific knowledge.
 The skills acquired in this way enable students to do a doctorate in the field of chemistry or in the field of business administration.
 However, they also open up interesting occupational fields at the interface between chemistry and business in the chemical-related industries.

-Most important information about the Master of Sciene in Business Chemistry
+Most important information about the Master of Science in business chemistry

 - Degree: Master of Science (M.Sc.)